Azure/data-api-builder/docs/best-practices.md

   - `updateCompositeNameEntity`
   - `deleteCompositeNameEntity`

-- If the entity is backed by a stored procedure, both query or mutation would be named:
+- If the entity is backed by a stored procedure, the generated query or mutation would be named:
   - `executeCompositeNameEntity`

 which are much easier and nicer to read.